 Green Crypto Mining: BAY Miner Launches Sustainable AI-Powered Cloud Mining For Bitcoin And Ethereum

+CHEYENNE, Wyoming, July 05, 2025 (GLOBE NEWSWIRE) -- BAY Miner combines renewable energy and AI optimization to deliver efficient, hardware-free cloud mining for BTC and ETH investors.

-CHEYENNE, Wyoming, July 5, 2025 – As environmental concerns about crypto mining energy consumption continue to grow, BAY Miner's upgraded AI cloud mining platform aligns with global ESG goals, supporting investors to participate in Bitcoin ( BTC ) and Ethereum ( ETH ) mining in a sustainable manner.
+As environmental concerns about crypto mining energy consumption continue to grow, BAY Miner's upgrad AI cloud mining platform aligns with global ESG goals, supporting investors to participate in Bitcoin ( BTC ) and Ethereum ( ETH ) mining in a sustainable manner.

 Traditional crypto mining typically requires large amounts of energy, raising concerns about carbon emissions and environmental impact.
 BAY Miner addresses these challenges by supporting its cloud mining infrastructure with data centers powered by renewable energy, including hydro and wind, while maintaining operational efficiency.